chadac/golang/src/runtime/HACKING.md

 samples as timestamped events into the trace, allowing you to see execution with greater detail.
-If you see CPU profiling sample events appear at a rate that does not match the sample rate, consider that the OS or platform might be taking away CPU time from the process, and that you might not be debugging a Go issue.
+If you see CPU profiling sample events appear at a rate that does not match the sample rate, consider that the OS or platform might be taking away CPU time from the process, and that you might not be debugging a Golang issue.

 If you're really stuck on a problem, adding new instrumentation with the tracer might help, especially if it's helpful to see events in relation to other